The Elder Scrolls V: Skyrim: Setting

-While most of Tamriel worship a religious pantheon of eight deities, the Nords of Skyrim are accustomed to worshiping a ninth god, Talos, the deified Nord general who founded the Empire.
+While most of Tamriel worship a religious pantheon of eight deities, the Nords of Skyrim are accustomed to worshiping a ninth god, Talos, the deified human general who founded the Third Empire.
 The Dominion, led by the intolerant Thalmor sect, rejects this notion and its implication that a man became greater than any elf.
 They instituted a clause in the Concordat forbidding Talos worship in the Empire.
-Motivated in part by this condition, Ulfric Stormcloak, the jarl of Windhelm, leads a rebellion against imperial rule, with the holds divided between the two sides.
+Motivated in part by this condition, Ulfric Stormcloak, the jarl of Windhelm, leads a rebellion against Imperial rule, with the holds divided between the two sides.

 In the ancient past, dragons ruled over vast swaths of Tamriel.
 Their hegemony was overthrown when three human warriors threw the dragon ruler, Alduin, forward in time using an Elder Scroll, a powerful and mysterious artifact.
-When Skyrim begins, the survival of the last dragon, the sage Paarthurnax, is a secret kept by an order of monks called the Greybeards.
-Within their monastery atop the Throat of the World, Skyrim's highest mountain, the Greybeards, dedicate their lives to the Way of the Voice, a discipline for powerful draconic spells called "shouts".
-Generational warriors are "Dragonborn," able to learn shouts intuitively by absorbing the souls of dead dragons.
+When Skyrim begins, the survival of the last known dragon, the sage Paarthurnax, is a secret kept by an order of monks called the Greybeards.
+Within their monastery atop the Throat of the World, Skyrim's highest mountain, the Greybeards dedicate their lives to the Way of the Voice, a discipline founded by Jurgen Windcaller for the Thu’um (dragon shouts).

+A line of heroic "Dragonborn", gifted by the god Akatosh with the ability to learn shouts intuitively by absorbing the souls of dead dragons, is long thought to be dead.
 Ancient prophecy maintains that Alduin will return to consume the world, and a "Last Dragonborn" will defeat him.
+Many Nords believe this will come truth, though there are just as many skeptics.